Sony, Panasonic cling to TVs, betting on halo effect of premium sets

 “Especially for Sony...
 If they quit TVs, there’s a chance that the Sony brand will be diminished,” said Junya Ayada at Daiwa Securities.

-Sony holds 7 percent of an industry it once revolutionized with its Trinitron technology, while Panasonic has 4 percent.
+Sony holds 7 percent of an industry it once revolutionised with its Trinitron technology, while Panasonic has 4 percent.
 South Korean leaders Samsung and LG Electronics Inc together hold about 40 percent.

 “There was a time when we were going after volume, and we totally lost that race,” said Takagi.
 “Even in the days of the Trinitron, we only had a share of around 10 percent.
 I think 10 percent is appropriate now.”